-Through the Be the Change project we work to inspire, equip and empower young people to look beyond themselves to create flourishing communities of justice and compassion, locally and globally.
-Empowering them to Be the Change they want to see in the world.
+Through the Be the Change project we work to inspire, equip and empower young people to look beyond themselves, to create flourishing communities of justice and compassion, locally and globally, and empower them to Be the Change they want to see in the world.
 Our vision is a generation of Northern Irish young leaders participating in compassionate, peaceful and inclusive communities where everyone is valued and celebrated, especially those most marginalised.

 In order to achieve their Be the Change Award sixth-form students are required to engage with a year-long programme of activities and work which challenges what they know about the world, and encourages them to open their hearts and minds to those living in challenging situations.